 Types of Hemp: Industrial hemp is composed of four types: Oilseed/grain, fiber, hybrid (dual purpose), which produces both fiber and seed, but not to the yield or quality of single-purpose cultivars, and for cannabinoids/essential oils (i.e. CBD hemp).
 When considering which cultivars or strains you want to work with, please consider the way these genetics have tested in regards to THC production.
 Please refer to the testing results from 2019 in the link below.
 This is only one field season’s worth of data, however, it is a good place to start when considering what genetics you may want to work with (or avoid).
 Hemp THC Results by Variety_update

-Seed Labels: All hemp seed being sold within Indiana will be required to have a proper seed label and seed sellers must have a seed permit with OISC.
+Seed Labels: All hemp seed sold within Indiana will be required to have a proper seed label and seed sellers must have a seed permit with OISC.
 Hemp seed has been sold without proper labels in the past, and often times magic marker or small printed labels have been the “seed label”.
 This is not acceptable.
 To learn more about seed labels and see an example of everything that should be included, please see How To Label Hemp Seeds.

 Hemp Growth and Development

 - Hemp is dioecious, meaning plants can be male or female.
 Differences between male and female plants in growth rate and development are large (Van der Werf and Van den Berg, 1995).
 Male plants tend to flower and senesce (die) earlier.
-To minimize the impact of this on production, many cultivars are bred to be monoecious, resulting in plants that are mostly females (a small percentage of males plants are included for pollination), to harvest more seed (since male plants do not set seed) and for greater fiber production (since male plants die after flowering).
+To minimize the impact of this on production, many cultivars are bred to be monoecious, resulting in plants that are mostly females with male flowers (a small percentage of males plants are included for pollination), to harvest more seed (since male plants do not set seed) and for greater fiber production (since male plants die after flowering).

 - Soil: One common myth is that hemp can be grown anywhere.
 Hemp grows best on a loose, well-aerated loam soil with high fertility and abundant organic matter, with a pH of 6.0-7.5.
 Well-drained or tiled clay soils can be used, but poorly-drained clay or poorly structured soils often results in establishment failures, as seedlings and young plants are prone to damping-off.
-Sandy soils can grow good hemp with adequate irrigation and fertilization but these additional costs often make production uneconomical.
+Sandy soils can grow good hemp with adequate irrigation and fertilization but these additional costs often make production more expensive.

 - Planting Date: Although the seedlings will germinate and survive at temperatures just above freezing, soil temperatures of 46°–50°F are preferable.
 Generally, hemp should be planted after danger of hard freezes, and slightly before the planting date of corn.
 Good soil moisture is necessary for seed germination, and plenty of rainfall is needed for good growth, especially during the first six weeks, for establishment.
 Rainfall should be about 25-30 inches per year but is most important in the first six weeks.
+This does not mean hemp seeds and seedlings can tolerate torrential downpours.
+This crop does not like wet feet.

 - Planting Depth: Seedbed preparation requires considerable effort.
 Fall plowing is recommended, followed by careful preparation of a seedbed in the spring.
 The seedbed should be fine, level, and firm.
 Seed is best planted at 0.50-1.00 in (although deeper plantings may be tolerated, they are more susceptible to damping-off).